rendyuwu/sidecar-ai/README.md

 ## What's This For?

-Running GPT-4 or Claude Opus for everything gets expensive fast.
+Running Gemini 3 Pro or Claude Opus for everything gets expensive fast.
 Sidecar AI lets you offload auxiliary tasks to cheaper models (like GPT-4o-mini or Deepseek) so you can add cool features without breaking the bank.

 **Example setup:**
 - Main AI (Claude Opus): Handles roleplay responses